jequisenberry/Kadeda_Ceramics/readme.md

 5. License
 6. Contact

-## Overview
+## 1. Overview
 This project features a responsive HTML email template designed to showcase a professional sales invoice for the mock company, Kadeda Ceramics.
 It includes a design optimized for consistent rendering across major email clients and devices.
-With a clean aesthetic and user-friendly experience, it adheres to best practices in HTML email design.
+With a clean aesthetic and user-friendly experience, that adheres to best practices in HTML email design.

 ## 2. Features
 - Cross-Client Compatibility: Optimized for consistent rendering across major email clients.